retaildevcrews/helium-java/README.md

 mvn clean package -DskipTests

 mvn clean spring-boot:run
+Could we use mvn clean spring-boot:start here to run in the background?
+Then we could shut it down cleaner with a mvn spring-boot:stop

 # test the application
 # the application takes about 10 seconds to start
 curl http://localhost:8080/healthz

+# Stop the application by typing Ctrl-C in the terminal window

 Run the application as a local container instead